Special Harvest Licences

 • Walleye retained with a Special Harvest Licence must be immediately tagged as per conditions of licence.

-• Immediately tag your fish with either a paper tag and wire through the gill cavity and mouth or an electronic tag using the AlbertaRELM App by submitting a harvest report.
+• Immediately tag your fish with a paper tag and wire through the gill cavity and mouth.

 Draw Application Process